|Hunting Home||Contact Us||News||DNR Home|

 To take an additional muzzleloader deer, all residents, except resident landowners (see page 10) hunting on their own land and hunters who possess a Class DT license are required to purchase a Class RM stamp.
 All nonresidents, except holders of a Class DT license, are required to purchase a Class RRM stamp if they choose to take an additional muzzleloader deer.

-Class RM and Class RRM stamps or a Class DT license may be used to take one additional deer in this muzzleloader season in all counties having the muzzleloader season (see page 29).
+Class RM and Class RRM stamps or a Class DT license may be used to take one additional deer in the muzzleloader season in all counties having the muzzleloader season (see page 31).
 See pages 16-17 for muzzleloader regulations on WMAs and other public lands.